 Path coefficients: estimated path relationships in the structural model (i.e., between the constructs in the model).
 They correspond to standardized betas in a regression analysis.

 Path model: a diagram that visually displays the hypotheses and variable relationships that are examined when structural equation modeling is applied.

 Path weighting scheme: uses the results of partial regression models to determine the relationships between the constructs in the structural model in the first stage of the PLS-SEM algorithm; see Weighting scheme.

 Percentile method: an approach for constructing bootstrap confidence intervals.
-Using the ordered set of parameter estimates obtained from bootstrapping, the lower and upper bounds are directly computed by excluding a certain percentage of lowest and highest values (e.g., 2.5% in the case of the 95% bootstrap confidence interval).
+Using the ordered set of parameter estimates obtained from bootstrapping, the lower and upper bounds are directly computed by excluding a certain percentage of lowest and highest values (e.g., as determined by the 2.5% and 97.5% bounds in the case of the 95% bootstrap confidence interval).
 The percentile method should be preferred when constructing confidence intervals.

 Performance: a term used in the context of IPMA.
 It is the mean value of the unstandardized (and rescaled) scores of a latent variable or an indicator.